yousif-zues-wm/temperature_converter/readme.md

 ## PART 2

-Restructure your program from PART 1 so that when you convert a temperature, that new value is stored in an array.
+Change you code from Part I so that when you convert a temperature, that new value is stored in an array.
+You will create an array for each temperature.

-When you `console.log` the temperatures, make sure you do that using values stored in an array.
+When you `console.log` the temperatures, do that by accessing values in the array.

+### Bonus 1

+Use a `for` or `while` loop to print out the conversion results for each temperature.
+It's OK if you need to simplify your `console.log` statements and remove strings.

-### Bonus
+### Bonus 2

-If you didn't get the chance to implement conditionals before, try it now!
+Implemenent the conditionals from the Part I bonus if you haven't already!